Rupak-Paul/CS6150-Questions/Week_10.md

 You can move between any adjacent accessible areas, and going from one location to an adjacent location takes approximately **5 minutes**.
 Your task is to help the developers by writing an algorithm that determines the nearest hospital from your current location `X`, and calculates the minimum time required to reach it.

-If it is possible to reach one or more hospitals, the algorithm should output the minimum time required to reach the hospital, the location of the nearest hospital as an `(X, Y)` coordinate, and the path taken from your current location to that hospital in terms of the exact sequence of coordinates.
+If it is possible to reach one or more hospitals, the algorithm should output the minimum time required to reach the hospital, and the path taken from your current location to that hospital in terms of the exact sequence of coordinates.
 If multiple hospitals are equidistant, the hospital that appears first in the grid (top to bottom, left to right) should be prioritized.
 If multiple paths are equidistant, print any one of them.
 If no hospital can be reached, return `-1`.

 ## Input Format